taostat/taostats-docs/reference/Taostats/accounting-1/get-coldkey-report-1.md

 ---
 title: Get Coldkey Report
+excerpt: >-
-excerpt: Requires a Pro subscription
+  Requires a Pro subscription.
+Detailed reporting of all stakes/transactions for a coldkey.
 api:
   file: taostats-1.json
   operationId: get-coldkey-report-1